mosaicml/composer/composer/algorithms/gyro_dropout/README.md

-Gyro dropout is a variant of dropout that improves the efficiency of training neural networks Instead of randomly dropping out neurons in every training iteration, gyro dropout pre-selects and trains a fixed number of subnetwork.
-'Sigma' is the number of total pre-selected subnetworks and 'Tau' is the number of concurrently scheduled subnetworks in an iteration
+Gyro dropout is a variant of dropout that improves the efficiency of training neural networks Instead of randomly dropping out neurons in every training iteration, gyro dropout pre-selects and trains a fixed number of subnetworks.
+'Sigma' is the number of total pre-selected subnetworks and 'Tau' is the number of concurrently scheduled subnetworks in an iteration.

 ## How to Use